- 1 Gingivitis Definition

 Plaque: is an invisible film that is sticky and made mostly of bacteria.
-It happens when starchy and sugary food interact with the bacteria that is naturally found in our mouth.
-By daily brushing and flossing, plaque is removed but unfortunately it reform again quickly!
+It happens when starchy and sugary food interacts with the bacteria that is naturally found in our mouth.
+By daily brushing and flossing, plaque is removed but unfortunately, it reform again quickly!

 But what if you do not floss daily?
 Then plaque will turn into tartar!
 Which means that the plaque hardened under the gum line turning it into calculus (tartar) which makes plaque layer harder to remove!

 This layer then offers a protective film for the bacteria, allowing it to turn into harmful bacteria.

 This harmful bacteria will cause irritation of the gum line.
 At this point, dental care by professionals is mandatory to clean up and remove the tartar.

 After this point, if no care is given to your teeth, gingivitis will occur!
 Because the longer tartar & plaque stay on your gums, the more the irritation of the gingiva (as explained before: the part of the gum that surrounds the base of the teeth).
 Then the gums get swollen and start to bleed when brushing or when eating solid food.

 Later, tooth decay and eventually teeth loss will occur if not treated properly.

 Gingivitis is a very common symptom, it may be due to habitual or pathological diseases: